List

 - type: log

-if: loop_value.is_file
+if: loop.value.is_file

-message: "Processing file: {loop_value.name}"
+message: "Processing file: {loop.value.name}"

 Archive Old Files